stchris/untangle/README.md

 python setup.py install
 ```

-Tested on Python 2.6 only so far.
+Works on Python 2.6, 2.7 and Pypy so far.

 Usage
 -----